 - Victoria Inn: Dinosaur-themed pool area with waterslides, onsite restaurant, and rooms with bunk beds.
 My kids love bunk beds!
 Only 15 minutes to the Assiniboine Park.

-WINNIPEG to CALGARY via Regina Route
+LEG 4: Drive from WINNIPEG to CALGARY via Regina Route

 As much as I love my provincial neighbours of Manitoba and Saskatchewan, your Western Canada road trip from Winnipeg to Calgary will be rather boring.
 But the good news is that it’s mostly divided highway with a maximum speed of 110km/hr, so you zip along pretty well.
 Just get those playlists and audio books ready!